Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Introduction

-Unlike all of the above investigations stemming from macroscopic deterministic analysis, Anderson et. al. \cite{Anderson2015} managed to design a Lyapunov function from a microscopic stochastic concept related to CRNs, termed as non-equilibrium potential that equals to the minus logarithm of stationary distribution of state.
-They proved that the scaling limit of non-equilibrium potential could act as a Lyapunov function for some CRNs.
-Moreover, such a limit value is just the well-known Gibbs' free energy in the case of complex balanced CRNs.
-This design thought is also valid for general birth-death CRNs and some examples of non-complex and non-detailed balanced CRNs.
-These encouraging results motivate us to find a Lyapunov function for CRNs rooted in their microscopic concepts.
-Since it usually needs to know the explicit expression of the stationary distribution when calculating the scaling limit of non-equilibrium potential, Anderson's method \cite{Anderson2015} fails to deal with those CRNs having no explicit expression about probability distribution of state.
-Instead, we take an approximation of the scaling non-equilibrium potential directly as a possible Lyapunov function, and carry out this idea on Chemical Master Equation.
-A partial differential equation (PDE) is thus derived with the solutions as latent Lyapunov functions.
-We have further proved the equation solutions dissipative, and could serve for complex balanced CRNs, all networks with $1$-dimensional stoichiometric subspace and some special networks with more than $2$-dimensional stoichiometric subspace.
+{Different from} all of the above investigations stemming from macroscopic deterministic analysis, {some {literature contributes} to explaining the system properties from a microscopic stochastic viewpoint.
+Li and Yi \mbox{\cite{li2016systematic1,li2016systematic2}} connected the strength of attractions to the global attractor with the stationary distribution of a diffusion system, in which a white noise is added to the deterministic case.} {In the meanwhile,} Anderson et. al. \cite{Anderson2015}, { starting from a Markov chain model,} managed to design a Lyapunov function from a microscopic stochastic concept related to CRNs, termed as non-equilibrium potential that equals to the minus logarithm of stationary distribution of state.
+They proved that the scaling limit of non-equilibrium potential could act as a Lyapunov function for some MASs.
+Moreover, such a limit value {coincides with} the well-known {pseudo-Helmholtz free energy function} in the case of complex balanced MASs.
+This design thought is also valid for general birth-death MASs and some examples of non-complex and non-detailed balanced MASs.
+These encouraging results motivate us to find a Lyapunov function for MASs rooted in their microscopic concepts.
+In this paper, we take an approximation of the scaling non-equilibrium potential directly as a possible Lyapunov function and carry out this idea on Chemical Master Equation.
+A partial differential equation (PDE) is thus derived with the solutions {serving} as {candidate} Lyapunov functions.
+We have further proved the equation solutions dissipative, and able to serve {as Lyapunov functions} for complex balanced MASs, all networks with $1$-dimensional stoichiometric subspace and some special networks with more than $2$-dimensional stoichiometric subspace if some moderate conditions are added.